FoxxMD/blog/_posts/2025-04-02-komodo-tips-tricks.md

 >COPY ../common-nginx /var/nginx/html
 >```

-So, in order for Komodo to over this use-case it needs to also:
+So, in order for Komodo to cover this use-case it needs to also:

 * Check for `build` instead of `image`
   * Parse relative paths in `context`